railsbridge-boston/railsbridge-boston/views/installfest/vm_setup.markdown

 # Virtual Machine Setup

-Windows and OS X users need to set up the virtual machine they [downloaded](/pre_workshop).
-Linux and Chromebook users may skip this step.

 ## Setting up a workspace

 Create a workspace folder in your home directory.
 This directory will be shared between the virtual machine and your computer.
 Like sharing files between two real computers with Dropbox or Google Docs, files need to be saved in a place that both your computer and the virtual machine can see.
 Save all your work in the hands-on exercises here so they can be run in the virtual machine.

 Open Finder or File Explorer.
 By default, they open to your home directory.
 Create a folder named workspace.
 If you attended the January workshop, you already have this folder.

 ## Set up the virtual machine

 This is a one-time step to create the virtual machine for the workshop.

-[Before the workshop](/pre_workshop), you downloaded railsbridgevm-2014-05.box, the RailsBridge virtual machine, and saved it in the Downloads folder.
+Before the workshop, you [downloaded](/downloads) the RailsBridge virtual machine image, and saved it in the Downloads folder.
 Note that this is updated from the January 2014 workshop.

 *If you were unable to download the vm ahead of time, we have copies on USB drives.*

 In File Explorer or Finder, drag and drop railsbridgevm-2014-05.box from your downloads folder to your new workspace folder.

-Open the command line.
-See the [Using the Command Line](http://docs.railsbridgeboston.org/ruby/command_line), for a refresher on how to start the command line.
+Open your computer's command line.
+See the [Command Line page](/installfest/command_line) for instructions on how to open it.

 Go to your home directory: